simondotm/beeb-vsc/README.md

 ![Screenshot](./docs/images/targetcreated.png?raw=true)

 A `tasks.json` file will be created in a `.vscode` folder in your workspace containing the required tasks to build or run your targets.
+A `settings.json` file will also be created in the same location and is used for identifying the target source file(s) so we can parse the files in a suitable order even when viewing a different source file.

 ![Screenshot](./docs/images/tasksjson.png?raw=true)